 Like the JET orientation period, the PATH assessment period is an eligibility requirement.
 Once clients complete the 21-day assessment and resource connection, their cases will be open.
 If the application is denied for any reason, including lack of client participation in the assessment period, the applicant is welcome to reapply for benefits immediately.

 The new program also does a better job of aligning with federal guidelines.
 Under current federal regulations, the important work of connecting key resources to move beyond employment barriers is not counted toward the required employment search hours.
 As such, addressing these barriers could result in the state being fined for clients not meeting work participation requirements.

-DHS and Michigan Works! will work cooperatively to track the success of the PATH program.
+MDHHS and Michigan Works! will work cooperatively to track the success of the PATH program.
 A metrics dashboard will be available for review and will measure performance in three key areas: work participation, barrier identification and employment opportunities.

 "The January launch of PATH is only the first phase of this program," says Corrigan.
 "We are working with our state and federal partners - as well as the private and non-profit sectors - to create innovative solutions to the issues that our clients face most often.
 We fully intend to continue enhancing this program."